ldejuan/trading/README.md

 The directory **./src/core** contains the definitions of the core indicators (librairies)

-The app is compiled via a docker fortran images
+The app is compiled via a docker fortran images to run with service ports docker-compose run --service-ports analysis